bird-house/finch/docs/source/configuration.rst

 finch
 ^^^^^
 :datasets_config: Path to the YAML files defining the available ensemble datasets (see below).
 The path can be given relative to the "finch/finch/" folder, where `default.cfg` lives.
-:default_dataset: Default dataset to use when none is requested.
+:default_dataset: Default dataset to use.
 Should be a top-level key of the yaml.
 :subset_threads: Number of threads to use when performing the subsetting.

 finch:metadata